Residence permit application for an employed person (TTOL)

 - You cannot start working before you get a residence permit for an employed person.

-- You can only work in the professional field to which your job belongs and for which you have been granted a residence permit.
-You may have several jobs in the same professional field.
+- You can only work in the field of employment to which your job belongs and for which you have been granted a residence permit.
+You may have several jobs in the same field of employment.

 - If you apply for an extended permit, check if you have the right to work while your application is being processed.
 Read more on the page Working while your extended permit application is being processed.